anthonygallina1/Request-Header-Parser-Microservice/README.md

 # Request-Header-Parser-Microservice
-This can get the IP address, language and operating system for a browser.
+This can get the browser type, version, and operating system for a browser.
+Requires ua-parser-js npm.